leticiabora/obituary-frontend/README.md

-# About my fellow - Work in Progress
+# About my fellow - DEMO

 Hey!
 [About My Fellow](https://www.aboutmyfellow.com/) is an obituary/memorial that I built to improve my backend/frontend skills and to honor our beloved ones.
+I started with this demo and I'm improving the layout and code to match what I want to make: an obituary/funeral plan that is lighter and with a touch of humor. you can check the demo [here](https://obituary-frontend-9a1a.vercel.app/)

 I know this is not a regular thing to build.

 ## Why a memorial?

-Hey!
-About My Fellow is an obituary/memorial that I built to improve my backend/frontend skills and to honor our beloved ones.

-I know this is not a regular thing to build.

-Why a memorial?
 On April 28, 2022, I was with one of my brothers at a Kiss concert, living a dream.
 He was so happy—it was his first Kiss concert, and it was my second one.
 (I don't want to sound like we were that type of sweet siblings, full of love.
 We were the type of siblings who loved each other but never admitted it, and we fought a lot when we were young.)

 On April 20, 2023, we were at a Helloween concert, and one of the songs they played was Best Time, which says: